-With just a few miles driving your recreational vehicle, you will find that your new GULF STREAM handles much differently than a typical car or truck.
+With just a few miles under your belt, you will find that your new GULF STREAM handles much differently than a typical car or truck.
 You must take into consideration that the vehicle is much longer, higher and heavier than any car or light truck.

-Always be mindful of your recreational vehicle's height when approaching underpasses, awnings, parking garages, drive-in facilities (banks, food, fuel stations) and carport-type overhangs.
-Remember: your recreational vehicle's height is likely different than what the manufacturer lists depending upon any additions you have added to your roof.
+Always be mindful of your vehicle's height when approaching underpasses, awnings, parking garages, drive-in facilities (banks, food, fuel) and carport-type overhangs.
+Remember: your vehicle's height can be different than what the manufacturer lists depending upon any additions you have added to your roof.

-NOTE: WHEN APPROACHING AN OVERHANG THAT IS APPROXIMATELY THE SAME HEIGHT AS YOUR RECREATIONAL VEHICLE, USE EXTREME CAUTION.
+NOTE: WHEN APPROACHING AN OVERHANG THAT IS APPROXIMATELY THE SAME HEIGHT AS YOUR UNIT, USE EXTREME CAUTION.
 PAVEMENT DIPS/RISES AND NEW LAYERS OF ROAD SURFACE CAN MAKE OLD CLEARANCE SIGNS OBSOLETE.
 "WHEN IN DOUBT...STAY OUT."